TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 22/Deuteronomy 22.28.md

 ---

-If a man find a damsel that is a virgin, that is not betrothed, and lay hold on her, and lie with her, and they be found;
+If a man find a lady who is a virgin, who is not pledged to be married, and lay hold on her, and lie with her, and they be found;